When it comes to geodes, there are many beautiful geode types you can get access to.

 The popularity of geodes goes without saying as they are some of the most beautiful things to come out of the earth.

-When people come to visit our Sydney crystal display, the thing they are most impressed with is the geode caves.
+When people come to visit our Sydney crystal display, the thing they are most impressed with are our geode caves.

 They are truly breathtaking.